cielf/human-essentials/docs/user_guide/bank/getting_started_customization.md

 Hello [Partner's name],

-This is a friendly reminder that [Your bank's name] requires your human essentials requests to be submitted by [the deadline date, including month and year] if you would like to receive a Distribution next month.
+This is a friendly reminder that [Your Bank's name] requires your human essentials requests to be submitted by [the deadline date, including month and year] if you would like to receive a Distribution next month.

 Please log into Human Essentials at https://humanessentials.app before this date and submit your request if you are intending to submit an essentials request.

-Please contact [Your bank's name] at <%= @organization.email %>
+Please contact [Your Bank's name] at <%= @organization.email %>
 if you have any questions about this!